Suyashd7/FUTURE_BC_01/Task2/README.md

 - Faced and resolved RPC and faucet issues manually

 ## 📸 Screenshots
-(Upload the following screenshots in the same `Task2` folder)
 - Remix deployed contract section
 - MetaMask confirmation
-- Token on Mumbai Polygonscan